 Welcome to the Mazur Laboratory at MD Anderson Cancer Center.
-Our work focuses on the identification of drug target combinations that can efficiently treat pancreatic cancer.
-Our goal is to guide clinical drug development for precision medicine clinical trials.
+Our work focuses on the identification of novel drug targets that can efficiently treat lung and pancreatic cancers, the two most deadly human malignancies.
+Our goal is to spearhead the development of novel targeted drugs and immunotherapies that enable precision medicine clinical trials for cancer patients.

 Pancreatic cancer is one of the deadliest and most aggressive forms of cancer.
-There is an urgent need to develop new drugs and drug combinations to treat this disease.
+There is an urgent need to develop new drugs and immunotherapeutic combinations to treat this disease and overcome drug resistance.

-- More than 75% of patients die within the first twelve months of diagnosis
+- More than 50% of patients die within the first 6 months of diagnosis

 - Pancreatic cancer is one of the few cancers for which survival has not substantially improved over the past 25 years

 - Pancreatic cancer is projected to surpass breast, prostate, and colorectal cancers to become the 2nd leading cause of cancer-related death by 2020

 Lung cancer is the leading cause of cancer-related death in the US and worldwide.
 A major unmet need for lung cancer treatment is the identification of new therapeutic targets, which requires elucidating the critical genes and molecular pathways driving this disease.